Our focus on early childhood

 For children to have the opportunity to thrive, they require access to high-quality early care and educational experiences, as well as supportive families.
 These factors can deeply influence children’s brain development, school readiness, and long-term wellbeing.

-Our foundation has demonstrated a long-standing commitment to ECE because we recognize that these investments have the power to change the trajectory of individual lives and deliver significant returns for the community.
-Robins Foundation is committed to deeply investing in early childhood education (ECE) for children from birth-5 years old.
+Our foundation has demonstrated a long-standing commitment to early. childhood because we recognize that these investments have the power to change the trajectory of individual lives and entire families, as well as deliver significant returns for the community.
+Robins Foundation is committed to deeply investing in early childhood for children from birth-5 years old.

 Access to high-quality early childhood experiences sets children and their families up for long-term success by: